OpenHelix-Team/Spatial-Forcing/readme.md

 ## 🚀 Get Started
-> - To reproduce our results, please follow our documentation step by step.<br/>
+- To reproduce our simulation results, ref to our [openvla-SF folder](openvla-SF).

+- To deploy SF policy in real-world robots, ref to our [openpi-SF folder](openpi-SF).

-> - To integrate Spatial-Forcing into your VLA model, please ref to the [Training Scripts Line373-Line400](./vla-scripts/finetune_align.py#L373-L399).
+- To integrate SF into your VLA model, ref to the [Simulation Training Scripts Line373-Line400](./openvla-SF/vla-scripts/finetune_align.py#L373-L399).

 ## 🔥 TODO List
 - [x] Training and inference code on LIBERO (Base model: OpenVLA)
 - [x] Checkpoints on LIBERO (Base model: OpenVLA)
-- [x] Deployment code in the real world (Base model: Pi_0)
+- [x] Deployment code in real world (Base model: Pi_0 torch version)

 ## 🌏 Contact